CCI-Tools/cate/doc/source/quick_start.rst

 Quick Start
 ===========

-This section provides a quick start into the CCI Toolbox by demonstrating how a particular climate use case is performed.
+This section provides a quick start into Cate by demonstrating how a particular climate use case is performed.

-Refer to the :doc:`user_manual` for installing the CCI Toolbox.
+Refer to the :doc:`user_manual` for installing the Cate.

-The use case describes a climate scientist wishing to analyse potential correlations between the geophysical quantities *Ozone Mole Content* and *Cloud Coverage* in a certain region (see use case description for
+The use case describes a climate scientist wishing to analyse potential correlations between the geophysical quantities *Ozone Mole Content* and *Cloud Coverage* in a certain region (see use case description for :ref:`uc_09`).
-:ref:`uc_09`).
 It requires the toolbox to do the following:

 * Access to and ingestion of ESA CCI Ozone and Cloud data (Atmosphere Mole Content of Ozone and Cloud Cover)